 56. Track and assess your advertising

 Most of the time, small businesses are not aware of the advertising channel they are putting resources into is producing results.
 Tracking and evaluating the progress and overall effectiveness of your campaign is key to its success.
-A good advertising campaign as we have said is one that adjusts over time based on data; it is more and more accurate than analysing your campaign data and experimenting with changes will yield excellent results, especially on platforms such as Google AdWords.
+A good advertising campaign as we have said is one that adjusts over time based on data; it is more and more accurate than analysing your campaign data and experimenting with changes will yield excellent results, especially on platforms such as Google Ads.

 There are plenty of advertising opportunities out there.
 The ultimate key is to know who your customers are, how to reach them and what converts good luck!